 - Seven Independent Non-executive Directors

 We comply with the Code requirement that at least half of our Board, excluding the Chairman, should be Independent Non-executive Directors.
-At present, all six of our Non-Executive Directors are independent.
+At present, all four of our Non-Executive Directors are independent.

 Appointment and re-election of directors